M3We/ethhub/README.md

 # Welcome to EthHub

 The goal of EthHub is to provide a single source for essential Ethereum information.
-We attempt to accomplish this goal through three main areas:
+We attempt to accomplish this goal through four main areas:

 1. [Learn](https://docs.ethhub.io) - Open source, easy to understand documentation
 2. [Listen](https://podcast.ethhub.io) - Into the Ether podcast